daevlin/Zero2Auto_homework/README.md

-Uses legitimate webservices like Pastebin to get the next download stage to stay under the radar Hides additional downloaded payloads in .PNG files, possibly to bypass FW/EDR/AV solutions The final stage of the malicous code indicates the infected client has been "Uh Oh Hacked" I've attached at the following Yara rule to this email, that the IR team can use to find use on the infected client(s)
+Uses legitimate webservices like Pastebin to get the next download stage to stay under the radar Hides additional downloaded payloads in .PNG files, possibly to bypass FW/EDR/AV solutions The final stage of the malicous code indicates the infected client has been "Uh Oh Hacked" I've attached the following Yara rule to this email, that can help the IR team to find client(s) infected with this malware.

 rule Zero_2_Auto_CruLoader
 {